 Las Vegas: The Journey Begins!

-Our Southwest road trip map will start from the ever eluding land of casinos and fun – Las Vegas.
-We think this should be the starting point as you can find lots of cheap flights from across the country.
+Our Southwest road trip map will start from the ever-eluding land of casinos and fun – Las Vegas.
+We think this should be the starting point as you can find many cheap flights across the country.
 Some could suggest starting the journey from Salt Lake City in Utah, but this plan is much less expensive.
-This journey will be a minimalistic one so that every one of you could afford it.
+Also, this journey will be minimalistic so that everyone can afford it.

-We would recommend you to plan the Southwest vacations during the colder season.
+We recommend you plan the Southwest vacations during the colder season.
 Otherwise, the scorching heat of the deserts might kill the mood.
-Our first destination would be Zion.
-Don’t worry; we will get back to Vegas again in the end.
+Of course, our first destination would be Zion.
+But don’t worry; we will get back to Vegas again in the end.
 It would be your grand finale.

-You could camp out in St. George which is much closer to Vegas.
-Some even plan to stay in Springdale, a small town and a lot closer to the park.
-The idea is to stay the night in someplace in between from Vegas and Zion so that you could start for Zion early in the morning.
+You could camp in St. George, much closer to Vegas.
+Some even plan to stay in Springdale, a small town closer to the park.
+The idea is to keep up the night between Vegas and Zion so that you can start for Zion early in the morning.

-The hotels here have a beautiful mountain view that would speak of the whole journey that lies in front of you.
+The hotels here have a beautiful mountain view that speaks of the journey in front of you.

 Zion is Calling You!

-So, you have to an early bird here and hit the road as early as possible.
+So, it would help if you were an early bird here and hit the road as soon as possible.
 It’s going to be a long day.
 It is a two to three-hour drive from Las Vegas to Zion National Park.
 The entry fee is just thirty bucks!

-You will visit this colossal park in a free shuttle.
+You will visit this large park in a free shuttle.
 You cannot roam around here in your private vehicle.
-The authority doesn’t want to disrupt the scenic beauty of this canyon with private vehicles.
+The authority wants to maintain the scenic beauty of this canyon with private cars.
 So, if by any chance you miss the first shuttle, you will have to wait for the next one to arrive – that’s the rule!

-We would suggest you take this Southwest vacation in the early autumn.
-The park looks most majestic during this season.
+We suggest you take this Southwest vacation in the early autumn.
+The park looks majestic during this season.

-There is a chance of intense hiking in this park – great news for the hikers indeed to push their limits.
-The rusty red mountains and the windy canyon could be dangerous for the newbies.
-So, should only try to attempt, if you have prior hiking experience.
-It’s not a place for the first-timers.
-Also, consult with the park rangers whether the weather is suitable enough for hiking.
+There is a chance of intense hiking in this park – great news for the hikers to push their limits.
+However, the rusty red mountains and the windy canyon could be dangerous for the newbies.
+So, you should only try it if you have prior hiking experience.
+It’s not a place for first-timers.
+Also, consult with the park rangers about whether the weather is suitable for hiking.

-But if you can hike, the park will seem like a land of paradise.
-The mountains will give you the true thrill of the American southwest road trip.
+But if you can hike, the park will seem like paradise.
+The mountains will give you the real thrill of the American southwest road trip.

-One of the biggest attractions of this park is the Angels Landing.
+One of the biggest attractions of this park is Angels Landing.
 It would take about four hours to complete this hike.
-The views of the Lower Emerald Pool will leave a nice scratch in your heart for sure.
+However, the views of the Lower Emerald Pool will leave an excellent scratch in your heart for sure.

 Embrace the Beauty of Bryce!

-The Bryce Canyon Nation Park offers some exquisite beauties.
-The rusty rocks with snow might just make your day.
-The Navajo Loop Trail might churn up the moods of the hiking lovers.
+The Bryce Canyon Nation Park offers some exquisite beauty.
+The rusty rocks with snow might make your day.
+The Navajo Loop Trail might churn up the moods of hiking lovers.
 The hike would take about two hours.
-Although, some suggest to do this hiking early in the morning as one shouldn’t miss the mystic foggy weather in the trail at dawn.
-Also, back-to-back hiking in Zion and Bryce might sore your muscles bad!
+Although, some suggest doing this hiking early in the morning as one should take advantage of the mystic foggy weather on the trail at dawn.
+Also, back-to-back hiking in Zion and Bryce might sore your muscles badly!

-Finish the day with the elegant view at Sunset Point.
+Finish the day with a beautiful view at Sunset Point.
 Then you could camp out to stay at the Canyon hotel.
-You should miss the sunrise at Sunrise Point too!
+But, of course, you should miss the sunrise at Sunrise Point too!

 Destination Moab: A Journey through the Goblin Valley

 One of the biggest attractions of the American Southwest road trip is the Goblin Valley.
-You should add some sunscreen in your Southwest road trip packing list otherwise you will be sunburnt rather than being sun-kissed!
+You should add sunscreen to your Southwest road trip packing list; otherwise, you will be sunburnt rather than sun-kissed!

-The journey to Moab is a long one through the Goblin Valley, but it is worth it.
-The rocky hoodoos look like the goblin heads.
+The journey to Moab is long through the Goblin Valley, but it is worth it.
+The rocky hoodoos look like goblin heads.
 You could even take a break in the Capitol Reef National Park.